o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/cpp-api.md

 You must notify Amazon GameLift service that your server process is ready to host game sessions, handle requests, and take connections.

 To send a notification that your server process is ready, use `AWSGameLiftServerRequestBus::Events::NotifyGameLiftProcessReady()`.
-Put this call in a proper place on your server side, like server system component activate step, and call it after you connect your project to `AzFramework::SessionNotificationBus`.
+Call process ready once your have completed any relevant initialization.
+One recommended place is in `YourProjectServerSystemComponent` activate step, after connecting to `AzFramework::SessionNotificationBus`.

 ```cpp
 AWSGameLift::AWSGameLiftServerRequestBus::Broadcast(&AWSGameLift::AWSGameLiftServerRequestBus::Events::NotifyGameLiftProcessReady);
 ```

-Once your session is created, it broadcasts the following notifications through `AzFramework::SessionNotificationBus` on server side.
+Once the game session is created, following notifications are broadcast through `AzFramework::SessionNotificationBus`.
 You can program how your session responds to these notifications.

 ### `OnCreateSessionBegin`